Wednesday 14th May 2014

 Swindon Arts Centre: The Bradford Hall

-Management of the Arts Centre has recently been moved from Swindon Borough Council to the same hands that manage the Wyvern Theatre – so here is a complaint: £5.70 for a glass of wine?!!
+Management of the Arts Centre recently moved from Swindon Borough Council to the same hands that manage the Wyvern Theatre – so here is a complaint: £5.70 for a glass of wine?!!
 Seriously – this is Swindon not the bloody Home Counties.
 It’s too much and it’s taking the p!ss.

 Swindon local have a picture of a ticket to the opening ceremony which you can see here.